Strategy Review System Overview

 To reflect on the status and impact of their work during the previous SRS cycle, it is also strongly recommended that all groups review the actions in their existing Logic & Action Plan (the precursor to the Work Plan), highlighting each action as green, yellow or red according to the status:

 Using this reflective knowledge, the group should draft responses to the “Looking Back: Learning from the Last Two Years” section of the Outcome Review Summary template.
-These questions are designed to guide discussion and document of successes from the past cycle, progress towards achieving the outcome, and lessons learned.
-Note that Question 1 should not be a comprehensive review of the green actions in your action plan, but a reflection on what you will continue in your post-QPM work plan.
+These questions are designed to guide discussion and document successes from the past cycle, progress towards achieving the outcome and lessons learned.

-These exercises can inform your meeting with the Scientific and Technical Advisory Committee (STAC) and Scientific, Technical Assessment and Reporting (STAR) that occurs eight weeks before the QPM.
-It is strongly recommended that you provide at least the draft of your “Looking Back: Learning from the Last Two Years” questions to participating STAC and STAR members in advance of your meeting with them to ensure an informed conversation.
+These exercises can inform the meeting with the Scientific and Technical Advisory Committee (STAC) and Scientific, Technical Assessment and Reporting (STAR) that occurs eight weeks before the QPM.
+It is strongly recommended to provide at least the draft of the “Looking Back: Learning from the Last Two Years” questions to participating STAC and STAR members in advance of the meeting with them to ensure an informed conversation.

 Step 3: Meet with STAC and STAR

-About eight weeks before their QPM, it is recommended that outcome leads invite STAC and STAR members to participate in a workgroup meeting.
-The timing of this meeting may need to be adjusted based on your workgroup’s meeting schedule.
+About eight weeks before the QPM, it is recommended that outcome leads invite STAC and STAR members to participate in a GIT or workgroup meeting.
+The timing of this meeting may need to be adjusted based on the group’s meeting schedule.

 STAC and STAR members will join these working sessions to help:

 During its meeting with STAC and STAR, the group should populate as much of the Outcome Review Summary template as possible.
-This will guide them in reflecting on factors and gaps, as well as looking ahead at actions over the next two years.
+This will guide them in reflecting on factors influencing work towards the outcome, gaps and overlaps in existing management efforts and actions that should be taken over the next two years.

 After the meeting, the group should complete a draft of the Outcome Review Summary with the support of their coordinators and staffers.
 This document is a product of the group responsible for the outcome and its parent GIT.
 The full membership of these teams should discuss and agree with the analyses and information provided in this document.

-Seven weeks before the QPM, workgroup and GIT chairs, coordinators and staffers are invited to meet with the SRS Planning Team to review their draft Outcome Review Summary and discuss common themes or requests.
-This discussion should inform your update to the Management Board, which can be made using an optional presentation.
+Seven weeks before the QPM, workgroup and GIT chairs, coordinators and staffers are invited to meet with the SRS Workgroup to review their draft Outcome Review Summary and discuss common themes or requests.
+This discussion should inform the update to the Management Board, which can be made using an optional presentation.

-• The Presentation template may be used to summarize your Outcome Review Summary and support your recommendations or requests for action, support or assistance from the Management Board.
+- The Presentation template may be used to summarize the Outcome Review Summary and support recommendations or requests for action, support or assistance from the Management Board.

-After this preparatory meeting, the SRS Coordinator and your SRS Point of Contact will be available to answer additional questions and help identify and invite the right people to attend both your practice presentation and your QPM.
+After this preparatory meeting, the SRS Coordinator will be available to answer additional questions and help identify and invite the right people to attend both the practice presentation and QPM.

-Three weeks before the QPM, workgroup and GIT chairs, coordinators and staffers are invited to meet with the STAR team and the other CBP coordinators and staffers to practice and receive feedback on their QPM update or presentations.
+Three weeks before the QPM, workgroup and GIT chairs, coordinators and staffers are invited to join a Coordinator/Staffer meeting with the STAR team to practice and receive feedback on their QPM update or presentations.
 This “dry run” presentation is optional, but strongly recommended.
-In addition to providing an opportunity for presenters to hone talking points and any slides used, this meeting helps members of the SRS Planning Team refine the agenda for the QPM and develop facilitation strategies to support workgroup objectives.
+In addition to providing an opportunity for presenters to hone talking points and any slides used, this meeting helps members of the SRS Workgroup refine the agenda for the QPM and develop facilitation strategies to support workgroup objectives.

 If presenters plan to use slides, they should submit a draft via a reply-all email to the invited participants to enable viewing on personal devices during the presentation.
 Additionally, it is recommended that the GIT or workgroup circulate their Outcome Review Summary for feedback.